 How can I practice social wellness on campus?

 There are student events happening practically every day of the week, during the day and in the evening.
 Check out the events calendar on the Western Involvement Network.

 Consider joining one or more of the 200+ Associated Students clubs.
 You’ll find clubs centered around hobbies, social causes, and professional development.

 Enjoy being active?
 Take advantage of Bellingham’s incredible parks with a friend.
 If you live outside of the Bellingham area, simply Google your town and “parks” to find recreation areas near you.

 Want to promote wellness on campus?
 Apply to become a Wellness Advocate.

 - With all of these activities, you’ll make new friends, learn new skills, and feel more connected to Western!

 Expanding your knowledge, skills, and creative abilities are all ways to practice intellectual wellness, and it can happen in and out of the classroom.
 It also involves keeping an open mind to new ideas, being curious, and actively participating in academic, cultural, and community activities.

 How can I practice intellectual wellness on campus?

-- Utilize the Hacherl Research and Writing Studio via chat, text, or their drop-in Zoom room for help with your class assignments and papers.
+- Utilize the Hacherl Research and Writing Studio via chat, drop-in sessions, or email to learn revising & editing strategies for written assignments.

-- Join the Math Center in-person or online 7 days a week for tutoring in math subjects including calculus, linear algebra, statistics, and differential equations.
+- Join the Math Center in-person or online 7 days a week for tutoring in different math subjects including calculus, linear algebra, statistics, and differential equations)

-- Make use of the many research resources at Wilson Library online!
+- Make use of the many research resources at Wilson Library!
 Library staff can help you find journal articles, use databases, and make the best use of other Wilson Library services and resources.